fkirc/ndef-demo-android/README.md

 # Deprecation Notice

 Maintaining a demo-app is not sustainable if there are no users.
-In general, I recommend to avoid too much native testing and focus on cross-platform testing instead (e.g. via https://capacitorjs.com or Flutter).
+Moreover, I recommend to avoid too much native testing and focus on cross-platform testing instead (e.g. via https://capacitorjs.com or Flutter).

 ____